yikun-li/satd-different-sources-data/README.md

 ## Structure of the Replication Package

-We have assembled a replication package that includes a comprehensive SATD dataset, comprised of 5,000 commit messages and 5,000 pull request sections gathered from 103 Apache open-source projects.
+We have assembled a replication package that includes a **comprehensive SATD dataset**, comprised of 5,000 commit messages and 5,000 pull request sections gathered from 103 Apache open-source projects.
 Each entry is labeled as either non-SATD or with a specific type of SATD.
-Additionally, the package contains the trained SATD detector model to facilitate further research and analysis.
+Additionally, the package contains the **trained SATD detector** model to facilitate further research and analysis.

 ```
 ├── LICENSE